leo007-htun/Cursor_Control_by_Gestures_Recognizer/README.md

     cv2.VideoCapture(2)

-The number inside parentheses is the available webcams from the user's device.
+The number inside parentheses is the available webcams' info from the user's device.
 If there are multiple webcams, try the following to check the webcam indeces

     $ sudo apt-get install v4l-utils